chafey/dicomp10-to-dicomweb-js/docs/spec.md

 ## Library

 This library takes as input a DICOM P10 bitstream and produces the following:
-* Summary Metadata - Javascript object with Study UID, Series UID, SOP Instance UID, Transfer Syntax, etc
 * Image Frames - binary data of each image frame in the stored transfer syntax
 * Bulk Data - binary data for values larger than the configured inline length
-* Full Metadata - JavaScript object that serializes to DICOMweb JSON format
+* Full Metadata - DICOMweb JSON metadata

-Note - image frames and bulk data are not wrapped in multi-part mime headers
+Note - image frames is wrapped in multi-part mime headers, but bulk data is not.
+Bulk data is identified by the extension.

 ### TODO